 Lawrence survives and triumphs over many crisis throughout this story.
 The cattlemen use devious measures to try to get this land for their own.
-There are poachers who try to kill elephants for their ivory, fire and wild lions to deal with; this roller coaster story keeps you intrigued from the beginning to the end.
+There are poachers who try to kill elephants for their ivory There is fire and wild lions to deal with, and this roller coaster story keeps you intrigued from the beginning to the end.
 I had a hard time setting this book down until I was finished

 As for the elephants, they actually forgave humans for their cruelty, which occurred in their lives before reaching ThulaThula.
 Many other animals are discussed throughout the book as well.

 The video shows the numerous animals you might see on a tour in Africa.
 Many of these animals are discussed in the book.